Šárka Razýmová

 Šárka Razýmová (née Sudová; born 23 January 1986) is a Czech writer and journalist.
-She is also former freestyle skier, representing the Czech Republic at the 2006 and 2010 Winter Olympics in mogul skiing.
+She is also a former freestyle skier, representing the Czech Republic at the 2006 and 2010 Winter Olympics in mogul skiing.

 Personal life

 Šárka Sudová was born on 23 January 1986 in Jablonec nad Nisou.
 She is the younger sister of Nikola Sudová.
 She studied business economics on Technical University of Liberec.

 She married Czech skier Aleš Razým.
 They have two children, Thea-Nina and Kryštof.
 As of 2020, she still lives in Jablonec nad Nisou.

 Skiing career

 Sudová made her World Cup debut in December 2003.
 She competed at the 2006 and 2010 Winter Olympics for the Czech Republic.
 Her best finish came in 2010, when she placed 25th in the qualifying round of the moguls, failing to advance to the final.
 In 2006, she finished 26th in the preliminary round, and did not advance.

 Her best showing at the World Championships is 17th, in the dual moguls event in 2005 and 2007.

 Her best World Cup event finish is 16th place, at Voss in 2006–07.
 In the same season, she recorded her best World Cup overall finish in moguls, which was 26th.

 In 2011, Sudová decided to end her career.
 She originally wanted to quit after the 2010–11 season, but due to an injury in training, she did not finish the season.
 She skied moguls for 15 years.